Mélanie De Biasio

-Mélanie De Biasio (born 12 July 1978) is a Belgian jazz singer, flutist and composer.
+Melanie De Biasio (born 12 July 1978) is a Belgian jazz singer, flutist and composer.

 Early life

 De Biasio was born in Charleroi, to a Belgian mother and an Italian father.
 She learnt ballet from the age of three, and started playing the Western concert flute at eight.
 Being a fan of groups like Nirvana, Portishead, Pink Floyd and Jethro Tull, at the age of 15 she joined a rock band for a while.
 After three years of singing studies at the Royal Conservatory of Brussels, she was awarded a first prize with a degree of highest distinction.
 In 2004 during a tour in Russia, De Biasio suffered from a serious pulmonary infection which caused a loss of singing ability for a full year.
 During this time she developed her characteristic whispering chant.

 Career

 Soon after she graduated, Belgian jazz musician and saxophone professor at her Conservatory Steve Houben asked her to appear in concert with him, allowing her to play in numerous festivals and other large music events in Belgium.
 In 2006, De Biasio was nominated for a Django d'Or award, in the "Young Talent" category.
 One year later, she released her first album, A Stomach Is Burning, on Igloo Records.
 It was favourably received by critics and it won the "Best Jazz Album" award at Les Octaves de la Musique.

 In 2013 Melanie De Biasio signed a long term record deal with independent label [PIAS].
 Soon thereafter she released her second album, No Deal, which has been described as a simple and sensual work.
 Rolling Stone gave it a 4-star review and JazzNews included in their Top 25 Best Albums Ever.
 Jamie Cullum recommended the album in his radio show and Radiohead's drummer Phil Selway chose it as his favourite album of 2014: "No Deal had me hooked from the first listen.
 It sounded like Billie Holiday had walked into the sessions for Mark Hollis's solo record. […] there is true soul in this record."

 In 2014, Melanie De Biasio became the second Belgian artist to play on Later... with Jools Holland, after Zap Mama almost 20 years earlier.
 She supported Eels on their European tour.
 In 2015 a "No Deal" Remix album was released, created in collaboration with artists such as The Cinematic Orchestra, Eels & Gilles Peterson.
 That same year, De Biasio headlined the Montreux Jazz Tokyo Festival.